-It is simple: Fuji has 720P video, Leica does not have it at all.
+It is simple: Fuji has 720P video, Check the top video.

 Looks pretty nice, vivid colors and good quality video.
 However, the camera was not able to adjust focus on the second child after she got close to the camera.
 The focus was off after I’ve moved back and stayed on the child farther from the camera.
 Software bug?

 Here is the RAW files from both cameras, feel free to download and take a look yourself: leica-x1-fuji-x100-samples-by-koloskov.zip.